SebasSBM/shogi_reader/README.md

 shogi_reader
 ============

-Script that uses pygame to convert Shogi Western Notation into easily-replayable games.
+shogi_reader.py is a script that uses pygame to convert Shogi Western Notation into easily-replayable games.

 ### ABOUT ShogiReader ###